BAC-DS/bac-ds.github.io/_posts/2025-06-01-dont-panic-datascientists.markdown

   <figcaption style="font-size: 0.9em; text-align: center; color: #666;"> Radar plots to demonstrate the key skills and overlap for various roles in 'Data' teams, created by author, a fanatic for creating plots to tell a story... because I'm a Data Scientist</figcaption>
 </figure>

-These radar plots above aim to demonstrate and differntiate the skillsets that the various roles within a data team may possess and specialise in (the list is not exhaustive).
-You may or may not agree with this breakdown - it's anecdotal and based on my experience - but hopefully it makes the point of the core competencies required for the various roles.
+These radar plots aim to demonstrate and differentiate skillsets that the various roles within a data team may possess and specialise in (the list is not exhaustive).
+You may or may not agree with this breakdown -- it's anecdotal and based on my experience -- but hopefully it makes the point of the core competencies required for the various roles.
 It also shows the huge degree of overlap between the roles.

-What it doesn't really allude to though is that, at different stages of a business, you need to lean heavily into those skills by differing amounts.
-A well established business which has 50 years of ledgers and 100 TB of files on hard drives containing all of their customer data, manufacturing records, IP ...
+What it doesn't really allude to though is that, at different stages of a businesses growth, you need to lean heavily into those skills by differing amounts
+- A well established business which has 50 years of ledgers and 100 TB of files on hard drives containing all of their customer data, manufacturing records, IP ...
 They're going to need a Head of Data (or Digitalisation?) and likely a couple or even small team of data engineers to begin sorting out the infrastructure.
-A tech start-up formed 10 years ago is probably already on the cloud, and is 99% database driven: Data Scientist/ML Eng head-count green light!
+- A tech start-up formed 10 years ago is probably already on the cloud, and is 99% database driven: Data Scientist/ML Eng head-count green light!

 ## Why The Fall From Grace